 5. Copyright, exclusivity and resyndication

 You grant HKFP irrevocably and unconditionally the following rights and options to use, publish, transmit or license your contribution throughout the world in any language.
 HKFP reserves the right to edit contributions as it sees fit.
 HKFP will have exclusive and “first publisher” rights to the content for one month, and thereafter will have non-exclusive rights.
-You grant HKFP the right to reuse, retransmit and republish your content at our discretion without further payment to our content partners, which include – but are not limited to – Global Voices, MSN News, Nordot, LexisNexis and Factiva.
+You grant HKFP the right to reuse, retransmit and republish your content at our discretion without further payment to our content partners, which include – but are not limited to – Global Voices, MSN News, Nordot, LexisNexis, Nordot, Moody’s, ProQuest, and Factiva, as well as their partners.

-Following the exclusivity period, you and HKFP have the right to syndicate or sell a contribution on a paid basis with 50% of all net receipts paid to the other party.
+Following the exclusivity period, you and HKFP have the right to syndicate or sell a contribution on a paid basis with 50% of all net receipts paid to each party.

 If shared elsewhere after the exclusivity period, written contributions should contain a hyperlinked credit line to the original stating: “This article originally appeared on Hong Kong Free Press.”

-Content cannot be removed from the HKFP archive after publication unless we are legally compelled to do so.
+Content and bylines cannot be removed from the HKFP archive after publication unless we are legally obligated to do so.

 7. Confidentiality, warranties and legal